Solving Your Leadership Gap

 Where Individuals Stumble

 This shift in mindset is difficult for most new managers because they rely too heavily on the technical expertise that helped them excel as a doer.
-It is difficult, but necessary, to move away from behavior that has already proven to be a source of credibility and competence.
-It requires courage to learn and apply new behaviors and skills and to trust untested new understandings of roles and responsibilities.
+It is difficult, but necessary, to move away from behaviour that has already proven to be a source of credibility and competence.
+It requires courage to learn and apply new behaviours and skills and to trust untested new understandings of roles and responsibilities.

-Where Organizations Stumble
+Where Organisations Stumble

 This foundational training is necessary but not sufficient.
 It helps new managers understand “what to do” and “how to do it.”
-Where most organizations stumble is in providing robust training in “why it’s important.”
+Where most organisations stumble is in providing robust training in “why it’s important.”
 They train the head and hands of new managers, but all too often they fail to provide training that addresses the heart and soul of new leaders, essential for developing a philosophy of empowering leadership.

 Leading Is Creating the Conditions for Performance